 The venue was completely rebuilt and reopened in April 2011 and is equipped to a high specification, with a number of eco-friendly facilities.
 It can hold up to 100 people, depending on the type of event being held.
 The hall comprises a main function room, with PA and lighting system and portable staging available; a fully-equipped kitchen; separate meeting room and toilets – with full disabled access and baby-changing facilities.

 In the past, the hall has been hired for a variety of purposes – including children’s birthday parties, special birthday and anniversary celebrations, business meetings and seminars and fitness classes such as yoga and Pilates.
-The village hall management committee also regularly organises a range of community events, such as film nights, live theatre, live music, bowls evenings and seniors’ coffee mornings.
+The village hall management committee also regularly organises a range of community events.

 The history of the village hall

 The original village hall was built in 1957 and served the community well.
 However. changing demands, expectations and legislation, plus increasing maintenance and running costs, took their toll.
 As a result, the village hall has been replaced by an up-to-date and improved version.
 The design of the new building reflects the look of the original, whilst providing an upgraded, dual-purpose facility.